|Theme:||It is easy to say, "I love you," but do we show it by our actions? Easter 3 Year C

 Then feed and take care of his sheep!
 Now, that is love that can be understood in any language.

-Dear Jesus, help us to show our love for you by loving and caring for one another.
+Heavenly Father, help us to show our love for you by loving and caring for one another.
 In the name of Jesus we pray.
 Amen.

 How to say, "I Love You" in many languages.